 Development, production and sale of natural gas and oil in Canada are subject to extensive laws and regulations, including environmental laws and regulations.
-The oil and gas leases currently leased by the Company are owned by the Province of Alberta and are managed by the Department of Energy.
+The oil and gas leases currently held by the Company are owned by the Province of Alberta and are managed by the Department of Energy.
 We may be required to make large expenditures to comply with environmental and other governmental regulations.
 Matters subject to regulation include:

-- location and density of wells; - the handling of drilling fluids and obtaining discharge permits for drilling operations; - accounting for and payment of royalties on production from state, federal and Indian lands; - bonds for ownership, development and production of natural gas and oil properties; - transportation of natural gas and oil by pipelines; - operation of wells and reports concerning operations; and - taxation.
+- location and density of wells - the handling of drilling fluids and obtaining discharge permits for drilling operations - accounting for and payment of royalties on production from state, federal and Indian lands - bonds for ownership, development and production of natural gas and oil properties - transportation of natural gas and oil by pipelines - operation of wells and reports concerning operations - taxation

 Under these laws and regulations, we could be liable for personal injuries, property damage, oil spills, discharge of hazardous materials, remediation and clean-up costs and other environmental damages.
-Failure to comply with these laws and regulations also may result in the suspension or termination of our operations and subject us to administrative, civil and criminal penalties.
+Failure to comply with these laws and regulations may also result in the suspension or termination of our operations and subject us to administrative, civil and criminal penalties.
 Moreover, these laws and regulations could change in ways that substantially increase our costs.
-Accordingly, any of these liabilities, penalties, suspensions, terminations or regulatory changes could materially adversely affect our financial condition and results of operations enough to possibly force us to cease our business operations.
+Accordingly, any of these liabilities, penalties, suspensions, terminations or regulatory changes could have a material adverse affect on our financial condition and results of operations which could potentially force us to cease our business operations.